Skip to main content

 1. URL: Enter the correct URL for the Gimmal Records Manager Web (B) (See table below)

-2. *Username: The Username for the Gimmal Records Service Account (C)
+2. *Username: The Username for the Gimmal Records Service Account (C) See notes above regarding Service Accounts.

-3. Password: The password for the Gimmal Records Service Account (D)
+3. Password: The password for the Gimmal Records Service Account (D) This must be the password associated with the listed username as set in the Gimmal Records Manager web.

 3. Click ‘Update’ to save the changes.